Regenerating the Doctor: Celebrating 15 years of the Revived Doctor Who

 Doctor Who has long reigned supreme as one of the nation’s favourite TV programmes, amassing a whole new generation of avid fans and followers following its relaunch in 2005.
 The show not only draws in leading novelists to support script-writing but has inspired a wealth of print and audio adventures.

 To celebrate the series, London Book & Screen Week welcomes actress Sophie Aldred, best known as the seventh Doctor Who companion, Ace, who beat up a Dalek with a baseball bat, writer Vinay Patel, who wrote the episode Demons of the Punjab, widely seen as one of the highlights of series 11, and Simon Guerrier, who has written Doctor Who stories for BBC Books, Big Finish Productions, Doctor Who Magazine and the Doctor Who Figurine Collection.

-Chaired by award-winning journalist and broadcaster – and lifelong Doctor Who fan – Samira Ahmed, the panel will discuss what they’ve loved about the relaunched series, explore the secret to the show’s success across all formats, and see what lies in store for the lucky number 13.
+Chaired by award-winning journalist and broadcaster and Doctor Who Magazine editorial review board member, Samira Ahmed, the panel will discuss what they’ve loved about the relaunched series, explore the secret to the show’s success across all formats, and see what lies in store for the lucky number 13.
 The panel will also pay tribute to the great Terrance Dicks, the show’s script editor from 1968 to 1974, and who adapted more than 50 of the television stories into bestselling novelisations.